This can especially be an issue during very cold weather in the winter months.

-Using a heating pad is a great way to supply warmth to the bearded dragon’s belly.
+Using a heating pad is a great way to supply warmth to the bearded dragon from underneath.
 Maintaining belly heat is important for the bearded dragon in order to increase appetite and help digestion.

 They come in many different sizes to fit all different types of tanks and terrariums.
 Make sure to get a heating pad that best fits the terrarium you are using.

-You can also use two heating pads, if needed, on each end of the terrarium to supplement the basking area and the cooler region.
+You can also use two heating pads, if needed, on each end of the terrarium to supplement the basking zone and the cooler zone.

 Heating pads are a great way to supplement heat in your bearded dragon’s habitat.
 They should not be relied upon to conduct all your bearded dragon’s heat needs.
-Using heat lamps and ceramic heat emitters provide the majority of the heat required for a bearded dragon.
+Heating devices such as heat lamps and ceramic heat emitters provide the majority of the heat required for a bearded dragon.